open-education-hub/binary-security/sessions/01-exploration-tools/README.md

 lrwx------ 1 amadan amadan 64 Jun 15 22:04 3 -> socket:[883625]
 ```

-We'll be using `06-tutorial-open-files/crackme6` from the [session archive](TODO) for the next part of this section.
+We'll be using [crackme6](./activities/06-tutorial-open-files/src) for the next part of this section.
 Try the conventional means of strings and ltrace on it.
 Then run it normally.

 ```
 $ ./crackme6
 Type 'start' to begin authentication test
 ```

-Before complying to what the program tells us, lets use lsof to see what we can find out:
+Before complying to what the program tells us, let's use lsof to see what we can find out:

 ```
 $ lsof -c crackme6